joedski/musings/Vue General/Journal 2020-04-29 - Periodic Update on My Opinions in Front-End App Architecture.md

 There are a few cases where a global event bus is useful, but there are some things to keep in mind:

 - Like a well defined Requests Module, your Events all have specific types associated with their names.
-You may want to encode this information in explicit code rather than implicit usage, similar to how Requests are encoded with Request Options Creators.
+    - You may want to encode this information in explicit code rather than implicit usage, similar to how Requests are encoded with Request Options Creators.
 - You will want a well defined Service wrapper whose implementation takes care of deregistering listeners upon component destruction.
 Failure to handle this will inevitably lead to hard to debug issues that only happen after a series of steps that no one thinks to write down.
-    - Basically, same as any event emitter only worse because the event bus itself is never deallocated in the app's lifetime.
+    - Basically, same as any event emitter only worse because the event bus itself is never deallocated in the app's lifetime, because _every component is touching it_.